 Our program seeks to foster linguistic fluency and appreciation of two or more romance languages and cultures.
 In addition to acquiring advanced reading, speaking, listening and written proficiency in two romance languages, our students may access their literary and cultural heritage through a variety of courses as well as activities and events.
-Please see the Program page for requirements for the major and minor.
+Please see the Programs page for requirements for the major and minor.

 Besides taking courses at Mount Holyoke and in the Five College community, we encourage our student majors to investigate the many study abroad and international summer internships programs, available to them in such culturally diverse cities as Mérida (Mexico), Montpellier (France), Florence (Italy) and Seville (Spain).
-Regularly our students arrive at MHC with an intermediate proficiency level in one of the romance languages (201 or higher) and decide to add a second romance language, starting in 101.
+Regularly our students arrive at Mount Holyoke with an intermediate proficiency level in one of the romance languages (201 or higher) and decide to add a second romance language, starting in 101.

 The Romance Languages and Cultures Advanced Seminar (375)